kevingrendel/PythonLearning/README.md

 -When face comes into view, display "Hello <name>" on screen -Speak words in a text file
 -input color word, change backpack to that color
+-tap a block, cozmo says "tap", tries to drive to the block that was tapped

 Links